onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 number of service providers interested in acquiring VNFs.

 We invite feedback on these VNF Guidelines in the context of the ONAP Project.
-Comments on these guidelines should be discussed there.
+We anticipate an ongoing project within the ONAP community to maintain similar guidance for VNF developers to ONAP.Comments on these guidelines should be discussed there.

 Appendix A - Glossary
 =====================